WSDOT/PGSuper/Documentation/Common/UserGuide/Analysis Results/Analysis Results Graph.md

 Bottom Deck | Toggles stress plot for bottom of deck Include Elevation Adjustments | When checked, elevation adjustments are added to computed deflections (PGSplice) Structural Analysis Method | Select the structural analysis method (PGSuper) Include Unrecoverable Deflection | When checked, unrecoverable deflection from prior to erection are summed with deflections occuring at and after erection.
-Precamber (PGSuper) is treated as an unrecoverable deflection.
+Precamber (PGSuper), and pretensioning are treated as unrecoverable deflections.
 Export Graph Data | Data from graphs can be exported to Microsoft Excel or CSV files by clicking on the [Export Graph Data] button.
 See @ref ug_exporting_graph_data for more information.

-> NOTE: Temporary support Elevation Adjustment feature has been disabled for this version of the software.
-Any existing adjustments created with previous versions of the software have been set to zero and an information item has been posted in the Status Center.
-This feature is being redeveloped and will be available in the next version of the software.

 > NOTE: Analysis results for the Lifting and Hauling Intervals are for plumb girder subjected to self-weight and prestress loading only.